 Tier 1 Risk

-in each 7(i) Process, BPA will assess the risks related to the costs and revenues allocated to the Tier 1 Cost Pools, design risk mitigation measures, and set the Tier 1 Rates to meet BPA’s risk standard(s).
-Such measures may include PNRR, Cost Recovery Adjustment Clauses (CRACs), true -ups to actual costs, and other measures determined appropriate by BPA.
+Subject to Section 4.7, in each 7(i) Process, BPA will assess the risks related to the costs and revenues allocated to the Tier 1 Cost Pools, design risk mitigation measures, and set the Tier 1 Rates to meet BPA’s risk standard(s).
+Such measures may include PNRR, Cost Recovery Adjustment Clauses (CRACs), true ups to actual costs, and other measures determined appropriate by BPA.

-the primary financial risk mitigation measures for the Slice Product are the transfer of the net secondary revenue risk to Slice purchasers (by providing them with secondary energy instead of a rate credit for anticipated net secondary revenues) and the Slice True-Up (see Section 2.7).
+Subject to Section 4.7, the primary financial risk mitigation measures for the Slice Product are the transfer of the net secondary revenue risk to Slice purchasers (by providing them with secondary energy instead of a rate credit for anticipated net secondary revenues) and the Slice True-Up (see Section 2.7).

 Tier 2 Risk